LimeChain/matchstick/README.md

 **NOTE:** *You may encounter an error, related to missing `libpq` dependencies on your system.
 In that case - install the missing dependencies (listed in the error log) with your package manager.*

 ## Next steps 🎯
-The **Matchstick** framework is currently live for beta testing.
-There is a lot of room for improvements to everything we've talked about above.
+There is a lot of room for improvements to Matchstick.
 We're trying to gather as much feedback from subgraph developers as we can, to understand how we can solve the problems they face when building subgraphs, as well as how we can make the overall testing process as smooth and streamlined as possible.

 There's a GitHub project board where we keep track of day to day work which you can check out [here](https://github.com/LimeChain/matchstick/projects/1 "here").